frozonfreak/html5-angular-topcoat-webapp-boilerplate/README.md

 # HTML5 Angular TopCoat WebApp

-A Web App boilerplate built on top of Html5 boilerplate, Angular1.2 rc2 and topcoat
+A Web App boilerplate built on top of Html5 boilerplate and TopCoat

+Update:
+* Update to Angular 1.2.3
+* Remove unused files